A beta for Score Sheets is now available in Board Game Stats.

 Some rows in the sheet can be repeated, e.g. if it’s unknown how many times something can be scored.
 These rows will show a ‘Add Row’ button at the top of the keyboard when they are selected.

-Below the sheet an ‘Add Row’ button lets you add an extra scoring row to the bottom of the sheet, in case you need it.
+Below the sheet an ‘Add Row’ button is always available, this lets you add an extra scoring row to the bottom of the sheet, in case you need it.

 Languages

-A score sheet can be available in different languages, tap the gear icon in the top right of a score sheet to select a language, if available.
+A score sheet can be available in different languages.
+If possible the language of the chosen version of the game will be used, otherwise the language of your app will be chosen.
+To change the language, tap the gear icon in the top right of a score sheet to select a language, if available.
 This choice will be remembered for the next time you use the score sheet.

 Variants